Pair your professional experience with a flexible, hybrid MPH degree.

 - Focus: Design the program to fit your interests and goals.
 Gain a broad understanding of public health practice or delve deep into a focus area such as public policy, food safety, or global health.

-- Flexible: Attend full time or part time or a combination of both to meet your lifestyle.
-You can finish as quickly as 16 months or take up to 5 years to complete your degree.
+- Design: Attend full time or part time or a combination of both to meet your lifestyle.
+You can finish as quickly as 16 months or take up to 5 years to complete your degree, average is 3.5 yr.

 - Affordable: Students in this program receive in-state tuition rates.

-The curriculum is a combination of foundation courses focus on public health, electives courses of your choice, and a customized field experience and MPH project.
+The curriculum is a combination of online and on-campus courses, encompassing public health foundation courses, electives courses of your choice, and a customized field experience and a MPH culminating experience.

-The basic curriculum courses are offered online and onsite:
+The basic curriculum courses are offered online and on-campus:

-- PubH 6299 Public Health as a Team Sport: the Power of Collaboration (1)*
+- PubH 6299 Public Health as a Team Sport: the Power of Collaboration (0.5cr)*

-- PubH 6020 Fundamentals of Social and Behavioral Science (3)
+- PubH 6020 Fundamentals of Social and Behavioral Science (3cr)

-- PubH 6102 Issues in Environmental and Occupational Health (2)
+- PubH 6102 Issues in Environmental and Occupational Health (2cr)

-- PubH 6741 Ethics in Public Health: Professional Practice and Policy (1)
+- PubH 6741 Ethics in Public Health: Professional Practice and Policy (1cr)

-- PubH 6751 Principles of Management in Health Services Org (2)
+- PubH 6751 Principles of Management in Health Services Org (2cr)

-*This course is offered on a Fri evening and Saturday during the Public Health Institute.
+*This course is offered on a Saturday during the Public Health Institute.

 Field experience (2-4 cr)